Quayside Chambers media-law barrister, Ali Romanos, argues England's new defamation provisions provide an (almost) ideal template for New Zealand

 abuse of process – a thoroughly pragmatic, but sensible, principle.

 Ali Romanos is a media-law barrister based in Wellington.
-He can be contact
+He can be contacted at firstname.lastname@example.org.

 : Romanos acted for Bruce Smith as junior council in Smith v Dooley and Another